Development of the CAHPS Clinician & Group Narrative Item Set

-Development of the initial protocol.
-The first version of the Elicitation Protocol was developed based on previous patient narratives research.
-The goal was to design a sequence of questions applicable to and readily understood by patients with more or less complex health care experiences, as well as those with various levels of health literacy.
-Initial versions of the questions were tested with roughly 30 respondents, and wording was revised accordingly.
+Building on previous patient narratives research, the team began by designing a sequence of questions applicable to and readily understood by patients with more or less complex health care experiences, as well as those with various levels of health literacy.
+To confirm that the questions were understandable and clear, the team conducted one-on-one interviews with a diverse group of health care consumers.
+Initial versions of the questions were then tested with roughly 30 respondents, and wording was revised accordingly.

-Experimental testing of the protocol.
-To assess the performance of the initial item set, the team conducted an experimental test by administering the CAHPS Clinician & Group Adult Survey in English with the short set of open-ended questions to a sample of 443 respondents using both telephone and Web-based response modes.
-The sample was diverse in terms of both socio-demographics and health status.
+To assess the performance of the initial item set, the team conducted an experimental test by administering the CAHPS Clinician & Group Adult Survey in English with the short set of open-ended questions to a sample of 443 respondents using both telephone and web-based response modes.
+Survey respondents were invited to answer the open-ended questions after completing the survey.
 To evaluate the narrative information collected by the survey questions, the team compared the content to information obtained during hour-long interviews with a subsample of 50 survey respondents who were interviewed 2 to 3 weeks later.
 By carefully coding all of the content, the research team was able to assess the degree to which the information in the open-ended survey responses matched the "real story" obtained through the interviews.

-In a second round of experimental testing, the team assessed responses to these revised items.
-This testing was conducted with 332 respondents, with about a third having an ongoing health problem, a third having a recent serious health problem, and a third having neither problem.
+In a second round of experimental testing with 332 respondents, the team assessed responses to these revised items.
 As in the first round, a subsample of 50 respondents participated in intensive interview by phone.
 The changes to the item set resulted in an increase in the completeness of elicitations from roughly 40 percent to approximately 60 percent of the content gleaned from the hour-long interviews.
-Information about both patient expectations and their communication with clinicians was substantially deepened using the revised protocol.

-More information on the development of the Elicitation Protocol is available in Grob R, Schlesinger M, Parker AM, et al. Breaking Narrative Ground: Innovative Methods for Rigorously Eliciting and Assessing Patient Narratives.
+More information on the development of this Narrative Elicitation Protocol is available in Grob R, Schlesinger M, Parker AM, et al. Breaking Narrative Ground: Innovative Methods for Rigorously Eliciting and Assessing Patient Narratives.
 Health Serv Res 2016 April; 51:1475-6773.

-Field testing.
-To assess how well the Elicitation Protocol performs outside of the restrictions of an experiment and better understand how the responses can be used, the CAHPS team field-tested the protocol in a pilot project conducted by the California Healthcare Performance Information System (CHPI) and Massachusetts Health Quality Partners (MHQP).
-This pilot found that:
+To assess how well the Narrative Elicitation Protocol performs outside of the restrictions of an experiment and better understand how the responses can be used, the CAHPS team field-tested the protocol in a pilot project conducted by the California Healthcare Performance Information System (CHPI) and Massachusetts Health Quality Partners (MHQP).
+This test found that: